dgahle/PythonRepositoryTemplate/README.md

 1. Set up the repo/project
 2. Develop!

 __Requesting changes:__ Raise an issue on the GitHub repository page and describes the error or the desired functionality, ideally with test data that can be used to make tutorials and unit tests.

-## Getting Started
+## Getting Started (Build, Test, and Run)
-TODO: Guide users through getting your code up and running on their own system.
-In this section you can talk about:
-1. Installation process
-2. Software dependencies
-3. Latest releases
-4. API references

-## Build and Test
-TODO: Describe and show how to build your code and run the tests.

-## Python Environment

-Python 3.8 is used here so there is forward compatibility up to Python 3.12
+This example repo has been written in Python 3.9 and the dependencies are listed in requirements.txt.
+The script setup_project.sh will build the conda environment, install dependencies, and create the input/output folders and the configuration file.
+The actions the of setup_project.sh are:
+1. Create virtual python environment:
+`conda create -n PythonRepositoryTemplate python=3.9 --yes`
+2. Install the dependencies:
+`pip install -r requirements.txt`
+3. Setting up the repo directories:
+`mkdir input, output`
+4. Create config.JSON for the user (copy from metadata):
+`cp metadata/config.json config.json`
+5. Test repo setup:
+`PYTHONPATH=. pytest`

+Now the repository is locally set up you can run `scripts/main.py` which is a template for scripts and modules.
+To run from the console run `PYTHONPATH=. python scripts/main.py`, within the virtual environment (`conda activate PythonRepositoryTemplate`).

 ## How to Contribute